flow-build/workflow-api/README.md

 - TIMER_BATCH (integer, default=*40*)
 - ORPHAN_BATCH (integer, default=*40*)

+#### TIMER CONFIGURATION

+Timer management can be handled outside the heartbeat, by a external Timer Worker running timers using an Redis Queue using bullMQ.
+To enable this option, the engine must be configured to publish timers on the queue thru 3 variables that configures the bullMQ.

+- TIMER_QUEUE (string)
+- TIMER_HOST (URL)
+- TIMER_PORT

 ### HEALTHCHECK

+Healthcheck route (GET / or GET /healthcheck), by default, checks the router and db connection.
+The server can be configured to evaluate the number of ready timers (timers expired but not yet triggered) to access engine health.
+This setting should not be enabled if the timers area being handled by the timer worker.

 - MAX_READY_TIMERS (_optional_, integer, defines the amount of ready timers before the server is declared unhealthy)